 An evening stroll along Lakeshore Drive is a great introduction to your weekend in Penticton.
 Check out the S.S Sicamous and Rose Garden at the western end before returning to the downtown core.

-Drinks are waiting at Cannery Brewing on Ellis St. This laid-back tap room (and patio) offers a wide selection of craft beer alongside the best nachos in town.
+Drinks are waiting at Cannery Brewing on Ellis Street.
+This laid-back tap room (and patio) offers a wide selection of craft beer alongside the best nachos in town.

 Read Next: A Local’s Guide to Craft Breweries in Penticton